 back to top

-Peter is currently a NIHR Research Fellow and is working on projects that aim to investigate psychological factors associated with criminal offending behaviour by people with intellectual and other developmental disabilities.
+Peter has been working on projects that aim to investigate psychological factors associated with criminal offending behaviour by people with intellectual and other developmental disabilities.
 These projects include developing improved psychological assessment tools for people with intellectual and developmental disabilities, developing and testing a virtual immersion training system for teaching social skills and perspective-taking with offenders with intellectual and developmental disabilities and undertaking a clinical trial of psychological therapies for people with intellectual disabilities who have a history of criminal offending.
 Peter has previously completed a set of funded projects that aimed to examine how moral development relates to criminal behaviour amongst men with intellectual disabilities.

-1. National Institute for Health Research, Research for Patient Benefit (RfPB) "People with Autism detained within hospitals; defining the population, understanding aetiology and improving care pathways (The match study) £350,000 Chief Investigator: Dr Peter Langdon
+- National Institute for Health Research, Research for Patient Benefit (RfPB).
+"People with Autism detained within hospitals; defining the population, understanding aetiology and improving care pathways (The match study) £350,000 Chief Investigator: Dr Peter Langdon.

-2. National Institute for Health Research, Health Services and Delivery Research "Outcomes from forensic services for people with intellectual and/or developmental disabilities: evidence synthesis and expert and patient consultation". £48,000 Chief Investigator: Dr C Morrissey
+- National Institute for Health Research, Health Services and Delivery Research.
+"Outcomes from forensic services for people with intellectual and/or developmental disabilities: evidence synthesis and expert and patient consultation". £48,000 Chief Investigator: Dr C Morrissey.

 back to top